MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 **ASSIGNMENTS**:

-- Read: "Mappings", Jeremy W. Crampton (from Wiley-Blackwell Companion to Cultural Geography)
+- Read the introductino to [this](https://www.justinobeirne.com/cartography-comparison) comparison of Google Maps and Apple Maps.
 - Create a map:
 	- Change the [location](http://www.latlong.net/)
 	- Use Leaflet.js, load tiles from [Stamen](http://maps.stamen.com/#toner-lite/12/37.7707/-122.3781), [CartoDB](https://cartodb.com/basemaps/) or any other basemap provider